What is mental health?

 Mental Health Problems

 There are a variety of mental health problems that a person can experience.
-The Time to Talk website provides further details on the following issues:
+The Time to Change website provides further details on the following issues:

 Anxiety disorders happen when someone has feelings of anxiety that are very strong or last for a long time.
 Find out more about anxiety disorders and read blogs about anxiety.